PeytonSharpe/Grace-Shopper/notesNshizz.md

+Potential site name: Slightly Sketchy Game Things

 product we gonna be sellin: retro games and systems
-    - need up to like
+    - need up to like 10 to 20 items
 selling table:
     - users
         pimary keys